jacobdbrown4/jacob_brown/_pages/log.md

 * **Monday**:
   * tools meeting
   * Bootcamp - Python
-  * keep working on beginning learning SpyDrNet documentation
+  * kept working on beginning learning SpyDrNet documentation
-  * improve print connections function for netlists
+  * improved print connections function for netlists
   * read articles for Ethics
 * **Tuesday**:
-  * finish functions for displaying design information
+  * finished functions for displaying design information
-  * clean up Learning SpyDrNet google doc
+  * cleaned up Learning SpyDrNet google doc
-  * make more edits to mostly spelling in documentation
+  * made more edits to mostly spelling in documentation
-  * make markdown version of cheat sheet
+  * made markdown version of cheat sheet
   * reviewed other SpyDrNet examples in the documentation
-  * finish reading articles for Ethics
+  * finished reading articles for Ethics
 * **Wednesday**:
-  * add definitions cheat sheet and tips for learning spydrnet to the wiki
+  * added definitions cheat sheet and tips for learning spydrnet to the wiki
   * also learned more markdown as I did that
   * meetings
   * Bootcamp - python
 * **Thursday**:
-  * add personal website link to CCL website
+  * added personal website link to CCL website
   * python bootcamp follow up activity - csv_parser
-  * learn about is_downto, is_scalar, and lower index from Dallin
+  * learned about is_downto, is_scalar, and lower index from Dallin
+  * looked through spydrnet wiki and read all that
 * **Friday**:

 ### Week 2: May 3, 2021